andymboyle/kylescanlancomedy/README.md

 kylescanlancomedy
 =================

-Kyle Scanlan's comedy website.
+Kyle Scanlan's comedy website, which you can see at (kylescanlan.com)[http://kylescanlan.com].
 I made it for him.
 Because I'm his buddy.